vsch/gcode-navigator/README.md

-To improve the result, the print speed for this segment should be reduced and the nozzle location should be offset so that the deposited location of the filament is correct once it reaches the support underneath.
+To improve the result, the print speed for this segment should be reduced and the nozzle location should be offset so that the deposited location of the filament is correct once it reaches the support underneath, instead of having the nozzle execute the correct arc under the assumption that the extruded plastic does the same.

-### Improved Support Structures
+### Reduced Soluble Filament Costs

 Although I do not have a multi-material printer, one complaint everyone points out with soluble support materials is the high costs of the filament.

-One easy cost improvement of 3D multi-material prints is to reduce the use of high cost materials by using more expensive filament in areas of the model where actual material is significant such as contact areas between supports and part and in areas where there is no access to remove the supports.
+One easy cost improvement of prints is to reduce the use of high cost materials by using more expensive filament in areas of the model where actual material is significant.
+For soluble filament it would be contact areas between supports and the part and in areas where there is no access to remove the supports.

-Using soluble supports only for the few layers where supports come in contact with the part while the rest of the support structure is printed with the cheaper non-soluble filament, will make the additional cost of soluble filament insignificant for most models.
-This would allow the support material to be more widely used.
+Using soluble supports only where they are needed while the rest of the support structure is printed with the cheaper non-soluble filament will make the additional cost of soluble filament insignificant for most models and justifiably more expensive for those models that absolutely need it.

+The current all or nothing approach to using soluble filament for supports is an unjustifiable waste.

+This could also be applied to multi-material printing where the cost of one filament is significantly higher than another.
+In these cases in-fill could use the cheaper filament, even when the outline is made from the more expensive one if the two can be interchangeable.

 ### Filament Temperature Model

-The basic idea behind this is to better control when it is possible to extrude the next layer over an area of the part.
+The basic idea behind this is to better control when to extrude the next layer over an area of the part.

-Current slicers do not have such a model and try to hack this through print speed reduction, sacrificial pillars or other indirect means.
+Current slicers do not have such a model and try to hack this through print speed reduction if layer total time is less than a value, sacrificial pillars or other indirect means.

+This is not sufficient in some circumstances or results in overkill speed reduction in others.
-This is not sufficient if you are extruding continuously into the same area, even at lower speeds and causes extrusion over a still soft previous layer.
+If you are extruding continuously into the same area, even at lower speeds, causes extrusion over a still soft previous layer.
 In this case, retraction, backing off, un-retraction may be necessary to allow for sufficient cooling.

 If the G-Code is generated keeping in mind how the extruded filament cools off and when the layer is solid enough to accept extrusion of the next layer, much of hand tweaking will become unnecessary since the program will be able to optimize extrusion to allow for sufficient cooling of previous layers, or inserting pauses to allow for such cooling.

+This is even more important when printing on a heated bed.
+The cooling behavior of the first few layers of the model is not the same as it is for layers further removed from the bed and requires manually creating different slicer settings for these layers.
+All this is highly dependent on whether there is a "raft" and the layer height.
+Making all this effectively an error prone, per 3D model, per filament type operation.

 [RepRap wiki G-code page]: http://reprap.org/wiki/G-code